potterjane/bobs-and-bangs/testing.md

     * Submit the form with just letters and no '@' symbol or with letters before but not after the '@' symbol in the 'E-mail address' field and verify that an error message about invalid e-mail address appears
     * Submit the form without choosing a date in the 'Choose date' field and verify that an error message about the required fields appears
     * Submit the form without choosing a service in the 'Choose service' field and verify that an error message about the required fields appears
-    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears empty' when clicking the 'Submit' button.
+    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears' when clicking the 'Submit' button.
 This action is expected and correct in this project.
-    * Submit the form with all fields, except the 'Specific requirements', field filled in with valid inputs and verify that the form 'clears empty' when clicking the 'Submit' button.
+    * Submit the form with all fields, except the 'Specific requirements' field, filled in with valid inputs and verify that the form 'clears' when clicking the 'Submit' button.
 This action is also expected and correct in this project.

 3. Review carousel on Home page
     * Go to the Home page and scroll down to the review carousel
     * Check that the reviews are cycling through automatically
-    * Check that when you hold down the mouse button over a review, it stops cycling through
+    * Check that when you hold down over a review, it stops cycling through
     * Check that when you click on an indicator below the carousel, it takes you to the corresponding review
-    * Check that when you move your mouse away from the reviews, they are cycling through again automatically
+    * Check that when you move away from the reviews, they are cycling through again automatically

 4. Image carousel on About page
     * Go to the About page
     * Check that the images are cycling through automatically
-    * Check that when you hold down the mouse button over an image, it stops cycling through
+    * Check that when you hold down over an image, it stops cycling through
-    * Check that when you move your mouse away from the images, they are cycling through again automatically
+    * Check that when you move away from the images, they are cycling through again automatically

 5. Contact form on Contact page
     * Go to the Contact page
     * Submit the form without filling any of the fields and verify that an error message about the required fields appears
     * Submit the form with all fields, except the 'Message' field, filled in and verify that an error message about the required fields appears
     * Submit the form with just letters and no '@' symbol or with letters before but not after the '@' symbol in the 'E-mail address' field and verify that an error message about invalid e-mail address appears
-    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears empty' when clicking the 'Send' button.
+    * Submit the form with all fields filled in with valid inputs and verify that the form 'clears' when clicking the 'Send' button.
 This action is expected and correct in this project.

 6. Links on Contact page
     * Go to the Contact page